 - The mission of the WRC is to inspire and support watershed stewardship at the neighborhood level in SW Portland.
 You can also contact Jen Seamans at email@example.com

 Are you passionate about the English ivy problem and want to do something about it, but can't find the time to help with efforts towards ivy's eradication?
 Please help us by donating your hard-earned money to fund our hard-working Summer Youth Crews.
-They do the most hard-core, gritty ivy removal and are indispensable.
-Contact Us if you are interested.
+They do the most hardcore and gritty ivy removal and are indispensable.
+Please contact us!

 An excellent use of English Ivy vines after removal, Urban Scout from the "rewild camp" program created this bike basket.